kleber-code/ushka/docs/index.md

 <div style="text-align: center; padding: 4rem 0;">
-  <div style="font-family: 'JetBrains Mono', monospace; font-size: 5rem; margin-bottom: 1rem; white-space: nowrap;">/ᐠ - ˕ -マ Ⳋ</div>
+  <div style="font-family: 'JetBrains Mono', monospace; font-size: 5rem; margin-bottom: 1rem; white-space: nowrap;">(¬‿¬)</div>
-  <h1 style="font-size: 3rem; font-weight: bold; margin-bottom: 1rem;">Ushka Framework</h1>
+  <h1 style="font-size: 3rem; font-weight: bold; margin-bottom: 1rem;">Ushka Framework: My Grand Entrance</h1>
-  <p style="font-size: 1.5rem; margin-bottom: 2rem;">Make Python Cute Again.
-The beautiful, agile, and visually striking web framework.</p>
+  <p style="font-size: 1.5rem; margin-bottom: 2rem;">Making Python development *tolerable*.
+The most efficient, elegant, and frankly, *charming* web framework for your Python endeavors.
+You're welcome.</p>
   <p>
-    <a href="/ushka/guide/getting-started/" class="md-button md-button--primary">Get Started</a>
+    <a href="/ushka/guide/getting-started/" class="md-button md-button--primary">Get Started (If You Dare)</a>
-    <a href="/ushka/guide/introduction/" class="md-button">Documentation</a>
+    <a href="/ushka/guide/introduction/" class="md-button">Admire the Documentation</a>
   </p>
 </div>

 ---

-## ✨ Why Ushka?
+## Why Choose Me?
+(The Obvious Reasons)

-Tired of frameworks that feel bland and bureaucratic?
-Ushka brings joy back to backend development.
-We turn your filesystem into an API automatically, configure your server, and if something goes wrong, we show you a **Cute** error page so pretty you'll want to leave the bug there.
+Tired of frameworks designed by committee?
+I bring joy back to backend development.
+I effortlessly transform your filesystem into an API, manage your server (because you shouldn't have to), and if you manage to break something (which, let's be honest, you probably will), I present you with an error page so stunning, you might just frame it.

 <div class="grid cards" markdown>

 -  :material-folder-file-outline: __File-Based Routing__
-   Effortlessly turn your file structure into API endpoints.
+   Effortlessly turn your mundane file structure into dazzling API endpoints.
+It's almost like magic, but better.

 -  :material-code-json: __Decorator Routing__
-   Prefer explicit routes?
-Define them with simple decorators.
+   Prefer explicit declarations?
+Define your routes with my elegant decorators.
+I cater to all tastes.

 -  :material-palette-outline: __Visual DX__
-   Enjoy colorful, organized, and informative terminal logs.
+   Indulge in my colorful, meticulously organized, and incredibly informative terminal logs.
+Because even debugging should be beautiful.

--  :material-bug: __Panic Mode__
+-  :material-bug: __Ushka Panic!__
-   Interactive error pages with stack traces and local variable inspection.
+   Interactive error pages with full stack traces and local variable inspection.
+I make your mistakes look good.

 -  :material-hammer-wrench: __Zero Config__
-   Run your app with minimal setup, Ushka handles the boilerplate.
+   Run your app with minimal fuss.
+I handle the boilerplate.
+You're welcome.

 -  :material-injection: __Dependency Injection__
    Automatically inject Request objects and URL parameters.
+I make your functions smarter, without them even realizing it.

 </div>

 ---

-## 📦 Installation
+## Acquisition (It's Quite Simple, Really)

-Install Ushka with pip:
+Install me with pip.
+If you can't manage this, I question your life choices.

 ```bash
 pip install ushka